BartMassey/wordle5/script/script.md

 These solutions are in alphabetical order, since that's the order we're looking at words in.
-"CYLIX/XYLIC" is because these so-called words are anagrams: you can make one from the other by rearranging letters.
+"CYLIX/XYLIC" is because these so-called words are anagrams: you can make one from the other by rearranging the letters.

 ## Looking At The Internet's Solvers